szweibel/workshops/newest_python.md

 # 4. Use input() to get their answer and store it.
 # 5. Use an if/elif/else statement to print a different outcome.
 #    Handle the case where they type "LEFT", "RIGHT", or something else entirely.
+#    Bonus: Make your program accept "left" and "right" in any case (e.g., "Left", "left", "LEFT").
 </CodeEditor>

 ### Solution